UIKit0/fmp/readme.txt

 Both the Flash MOD Player and DynSound are licensed under the zlib license.

-Visit http://realm.badsectoracula.com/fmp/ for more information about Flash MOD Player, online API documentation, more downloads and a live example of FMP in action.

 MOD Support
 ===========
 The module player supports most effects found in MOD files with the exception of